 Shinan Wayne Donivan was born on July 27th, 1949 in Chapleau, Ontario.
 His family re-located to Ville St-Laurent, Quebec in 1960 when his father's employer transferred him to Montreal.

 Shinan began his practice in Shorinjiryu Kenkokan Karatedo at Seidokwan Academy of Karatedo and Judo on November 7th, 1967.
 Hanshi Masayuki Hisataka had been teaching there since September and Shinan Donivan was one of his first students.
 In June 1969, Shinan Donivan became the first Canadian to receive a 1st degree black belt (Shodan) in Shorinjiryu Kenkokan.
 In 1971, he was promoted to the rank of Nidan, second degree black belt and by July 1974, he had attained his Sandan (third degree black belt) in the Kenkokan School.
-Shinan Donivan also attended McGill University and earned a Bachelor in Physical Education.
+Shinan Donivan also attended McGill University and earned a B.Ed. in Physical Education.
 Having studied various fighting techniques and martial arts such as boxing, wrestling, aikido, kendo, kenjitsu, iaido and ju-jutsu, Shinan Donivan has incorporated all these forms in the Kentokukan school of Shorinjiryu.

 Between the years 1971 to 1974, Shinan Donivan won the title of North American Champion four times in Shorinjiryu Kenkokan as well as a Triple Crown winner in 1972 (first place kata, kumite, and shiai).
 In the past, Shinan Donivan has traveled to various parts of the world, from Jamaica to Japan giving clinics for Shorinjiryu Kenkokan and Koshiki.